 Adrian Phillips is an experienced public speaker, who has lectured to audiences in the UK, USA, France and Germany.
 He knows that the printed word can only tell a small part of the story and he relishes the opportunity to share his passion for the history of the abdication and its era with live audiences through talks and open discussions.
 He can tailor his talks to suit the interests of any audience.

-Most recently Adrian has presented the intelligence dimension of the abdication crisis to the volunteers at the Bletchley Park heritage attraction and given his first ever Luxembourg date at the Cafe Litteraire Le Bovary and one entitled "From a Fort to a Chateau: The Domestic Architecture of the 1936 Abdication Crisis" to the City of Westminster Guide Lecturers Association.
+Most recently Adrian has presented the intelligence dimension of the abdication crisis to the volunteers at the Bletchley Park heritage attraction and given his first ever talk in Luxembourg date at the Cafe Litteraire Le Bovary and one entitled "From a Fort to a Chateau: The Domestic Architecture of the 1936 Abdication Crisis" to the City of Westminster Guide Lecturers Association.
 Upcoming events include a "Meet the Author" at Kennaway House, Sidmouth on Friday 20th April and the Folkestone Book Festival in November.

 The story told in The King Who Had To Go is only the beginning and many of its aspects deserve to be looked at separately either as part of the episode or as a stand-alone topic.
 The following suggestions are only a few amongst many possible ways to place the abdication in a broader historical context.